- Plant Shadows Overview

 Plant Shadows Overview

 or type FX_PlantShadows in the Command line

 The Plant Shadows dialog box will open.

-Type an angle for your plant shadows in the Angle of shadows field.
+Use the Angle circular slider to set an angle for your plant shadows.
 The default angle is 135 degrees.

 To apply the Plant Shadows to your drawing, just close the dialog box.